Ziiics/Cloud_Notes/RawNotes/CloudEssentials.md

 - DocumentDB - handle semistructured data where information doesn't conform to rigid relational schemas.
 Compatible with MongoDB.
 - AWS Backup - streamlines data protection across various AWS resources and on-premises deployment in single dashboard.
 - Neptune - fully managed, urpose-built graph database to manage highly connected data sets.

+---
+---
+---

+# 8. AI ML and Data Analytics

+AI and Machine Learning
+- AI (Artificial Intelligence) - focused on development of intelligetn computer systems capable of performing humanlike tasks.
+- ML (Machine Learning) - type of AI for training machines to perform complex tasks without explicit instructions.

+AWS AI/ML tiers solution
+- AI services - pre-built models trained for specifc functions.
+Some examples include:
+  - For language services:
+    - Amazon Comprehend (interpret document text to a menaingful one)
+    - Amazon Polly (convert text to lifelike speech)
+    - Amazon Transcribe (convert speech into text)
+    - Amazon Translate (text translation service)
+  - For computer vision and search services:
+    - Amazon Kendra (search answer within large amount of neterprise content)
+    - Amazon Rekognition (video analysis service)
+    - Amazon Textract (extracts typed and handwritten text)
+  - Conversational AI and personalization services
+    - Amazon Lex (add voice and text conversational to apps)
+    - Amazon Personalize (use historical data to personalized recommendation)
+- ML services - customized approach with Amazon SageMaker AI where you build, train, and deploy your own ML model.
+  - Amazon SageMaker AI: can be done wiht IDE or no-code interfacem fully managed infrastructure, and repeatable ML workflows
+- ML frameworks and infrastructure - completely custom approach to building models using purpose-built chips
+  - ML framework is software librarry or tool that provides experienced ML practitioners with pre-built
+  - AWS ML infrastructure uses ML-optimized EC2, EMR, and ECS to support these solution.

+Deep Learning - a subset of ML where modelsa re trained using layers of artificial neurons that mimic the human brain.
+Generative AI - deep learning powered by large ML known as foundation models (FMs).
+LLMs are a popular type of FM traied to use human language.